 Viral Vaccines: To discover the world of viruses and vaccines, students work together to cure an outbreak in hopes of stopping a zombie apocalypse.
 This workshop may also function as an enrichment activity for mixed age groups.

-Available December 7-19 and in April (dates TBD), your students will engage in Physics lab stations specially designed to ignite their curiosity and to encourage them to make connections between various aspects of Physics.
-Contact Heather Neufeld (email@example.com) for more information.
+Available December and April (dates TBD), your students will engage in Physics lab stations specially designed to ignite their curiosity and to encourage them to make connections between various aspects of Physics.
+Contact Heather Anderson (email@example.com) for more information, or register your interest on the form.

 The Earth Sciences Museum has developed several workshops that are tailored specifically to meet the Ontario Science curriculum.
 For full workshop descriptions and to sign up your class, please visit their Programs page.

 The Department of Chemistry offers on-campus laboratory activities that correspond to the Ontario science curriculum.
 Your students will conduct hands-on science in a university lab setting.
 Science tours and lectures might also be arranged.
-For further information on our program, or to book a classroom visit, please contact Dr. Laura Ingram at 519-888-4567 x30273 or firstname.lastname@example.org.
+These visits occur during our exam periods in December and April.
+For further information on our program and to book a visit, please contact Dr. Laura Ingram at 519-888-4567 x30273 or firstname.lastname@example.org.

 Explore recent developments and issues in Environmental Analytical Chemistry, and the contemporary methods used to detect environmental pollutants.
 The program includes hands-on experimentation with a Tridion-9, portable gas chromatograph mass spectrometer (GC/MS).
 Contact Dr. Jonathan Grandy (email@example.com) for more information.